Time and Temp in San Jose

 Pacific Grove Hyperbaric Chamber Fund Drive

-Pacific Grove's double-lock hyperbaric chamber, a lifesaving vessel used to treat scuba divers with decompression sickness, is up and running again!
-A service for divers since 1963, it was closed in June 2012 because of insufficient medical liability insurance.
+Pacific Grove's double-lock hyperbaric chamber, a lifesaving vessel used to treat scuba divers with decompression sickness, has been providing a service for divers since 1966.
+The single-lock chamber started operation in 1963!
 The local diving community continues to work to keep the chamber online.

-Your tax-deductible donation to the Pacific Grove Hyperbaric Chamber Fund will go directly towards the reopening of the facility and its operations.
+Your tax-deductible donation to the Pacific Grove Hyperbaric Chamber Fund, through the California Marine Sanctuary Foundation, will go directly towards the facility and its operations.

-Donations can also be made by check and mailed to: Monterey Bay Sanctuary Foundation, 99 Pacific Street, Suite 455 E, Monterey, CA 93940
+Donations can also be made by check and mailed to: California Marine Sanctuary Foundation, 99 Pacific Street, Building 455 E, Monterey, CA 93940-2493

 Monterey Dive Boats Matrix